Tony Iommi: Career

-Pre-Black Sabbath
+Before Black Sabbath

 Iommi had played in several blues/rock bands, one of the earliest of which was the Rockin' Chevrolets from 1964 to 1965.
 The band had regular bookings.
 Iommi later joined The Birds And Bees, and when they were offered work in Germany, Iommi decided to leave his factory job to take up the opportunity.
 From 1966 to 1967, Iommi played in a band named the Rest.
 It was in the Rest that Iommi first met future-Black Sabbath drummer Bill Ward, who played drums and sang in the band.

-From January until July 1968 Iommi was guitarist in Mythology, with Ward joining a month later in mid-February.
+From January until July 1968, Iommi was guitarist in Mythology, with Ward joining a month later in mid-February.
 In May 1968 police raided the group's practice flat and found cannabis resin, which resulted in fines for the band members.
 Most significantly, the incident made it quite difficult for the band to secure future bookings as most club owners avoided bands they viewed as drug users.
 Mythology subsequently split up after a gig in Silloth on 13 July 1968.

 In August 1968 at the same time as the break-up of Mythology, another Birmingham band called Rare Breed also broke up.
 Vocalist Ozzy Osbourne joined with Iommi and Ward after the duo responded to an advert in a local music shop proclaiming "Ozzy Zig Requires Gig – has own PA".
 Requiring a bassist, Osbourne mentioned his former Rare Breed bandmate Geezer Butler, who was subsequently hired along with slide guitarist Jimmy Phillips and saxophonist Alan "Aker" Clarke.
 The six-piece band were named the Polka Tulk Blues Band.
 After just two gigs (the last of which was at the Banklands Youth Club in Workington), Phillips and Clarke were dismissed from the band, which soon after shortened its name to Polka Tulk.

-Earth and Jethro Tull

 Iommi, Butler, Ward, and Osbourne renamed the band Earth in September 1968.
-The same month Iommi briefly departed to join Jethro Tull.
-However, after only two performances (an appearance on "The Rolling Stones Rock & Roll Circus" in which the band mimed "A Song for Jeffrey" while Ian Anderson sang live, and a live appearance at BBC), Iommi was back with Earth in November 1968.
+The same month Iommi briefly departed to join Jethro Tull, but only gave two performances with them (an appearance on The Rolling Stones Rock and Roll Circus in which the band mimed "A Song for Jeffrey" while Ian Anderson sang live, and a live appearance at the BBC).
+Iommi rejoined Earth in November 1968.

 Concerning his brief working relationship with Jethro Tull vocalist Ian Anderson, Iommi said: